jtibbertsma/react_on_rails/README.md

 #### Renderer Functions
 A renderer function is a generator function that accepts three arguments: `(props, railsContext, domNodeId) => { ... }`.
 Instead of returning a React component, a renderer is responsible for calling `ReactDOM.render` to manually render a React component into the dom.
 Why would you want to call `ReactDOM.render` yourself?
 One possible use case is [code splitting](docs/additional-reading/code-splitting.md).

+Renderer functions are not meant to be used on the server, since there's no DOM on the server.
+Instead, use a generator function.
+Attempting to server render with a renderer function will cause an error.

 ## ReactOnRails View Helpers API
 Once the bundled files have been generated in your `app/assets/webpack` folder and you have exposed your components globally, you will want to run your code in your Rails views using the included helper method.